sylwanda/hello-world/README.md

 I am a front-end developer with proficiency in HTML5, CSS3, and JavaScript
 <br><br>
-Join me in my journey to becoming an advanced developer I will share simple command code lines using with HTML5
+Join me in my journey to becoming an advanced developer I'll be occasionally sharing simple command code lines using with HTML5